miha1110/cypress-ecommerce-fullflow/README.md

 Honestly, there’s always room for improvement.
 While the core user flow is fully tested, I could have added:

-- Negative test cases (e.g., invalid login attempts or broken flows)
+- ~~Negative test cases (e.g., invalid login attempts or broken flows)~~ – Implemented later with comprehensive coverage
 - Tests for additional features like account creation or order history
 - Some cleaner structure and refactoring
 - Integration with GitHub Actions to automatically run tests on each push